 An influential group of CEOs who call themselves the Business Roundtable stated in August of 2019 that corporations are responsible for improving society.
 This may come as a shock from a group led by JPMorgan CEO Jamie Dimon, but this is a consortium operating in a post-Occupy Wall Street world.

 The world changes whether your business does or not.
 With a rising number of young customers demanding more than the promises “iDevice” personalized consumption from recent years, it’s up to you to set new standards.

 Whether it’s gender, racial, religious, or LGBTQ equity, more companies are being called to put their money where their mouth is.
 Customers will find out via social media, whistleblowers, or tools like Glassdoor if you’re not hiring and paying people equally for equal work.
 Even casual customers will pass on your brand if it turns out you’re not trying to solve these issues.

 While the previous generation’s hurdle was related to representation, this generation is working to remind companies to graduate from tolerance to equity.
 Marc Benioff shines here again as an example of a CEO willing to put millions into fixing pay equity at his own company.

 Calling for an open hiring process isn’t enough.
 Consider retraining your HR and hiring staff to deal with implicit bias.
-Tackle the issues head-on and your customers will applaud your bravery.
+Tackle the issues head-on and your customers will flood your lines with phone calls to applaud your bravery.

 A New Kind of Philanthropy